JUNE 19 - BIRTHS

 Sir Joseph Banks

-(Baronet) British explorer and naturalist, and long-time president of the Royal Society, known for his promotion of science.
+Sir Joseph Banks (Baronet) was an English botanist and explorer who was president of the Royal Society for over 40 years, and known for his promotion of science.
 As an independent naturalist, Banks participated in a voyage to Newfoundland and Labrador in 1767.
-He successfully lobbied the Royal Society to be included on what was to be James Cook's first great voyage of discovery, on board the Endeavour (1768-71).
+He successfully lobbied the Royal Society to be included on what was to be James Cook’s first great voyage of discovery, on board the Endeavour (1768-71).
 King George III appointed Banks adviser to the Royal Botanic Gardens at Kew.
 Banks established his London home as a scientific base (1776) with natural history collections he made freely available to researchers.
-In 1819, he was Chairman of committees established by the House of Commons, one to enquire into prevention of banknote forgery, the other to consider systems of weights and measures.
+In 1819, he was Chairman of committees established by the House of Commons, one to enquire into prevention of banknote forgery, the other to consider systems of weights and measures. more

 Alexander Dalrymple